Nadine Dorries’ Boris Johnson book in legal delay

 Ms Dorries formally resigned as MP for the constituency of Mid Bedfordshire on Saturday.

-Her book - The Plot: The Political Assassination Of Boris Johnson - was due to come out on 28 September but it is now expected to drop on 9 November.
+Her book - The Plot: The Political Assassination Of Boris Johnson - was due to come out on 28 September but it is now expected on 9 November.

 The "small delay" is due to "the required legal process needed to share her story," HarperCollins said.